 Distributed Order Management Example

-Challenges of Implementing Distributed Order Management
+The Challenges of Implementing Distributed Order Management

+In addition to separate companies, you may also have separate systems.
 As we know, distributed order management involves multiple companies and distribution centers working together.
 But what happens when those companies use different systems, such as retail ERPs?

 Retailers need to be able to access product data, and they need to know the price and what the pricing involves.
 It will also be tricky for them to optimize other tasks, such as electronically sending orders out to each company.

-Components & Benefits of Distributed Order Management
+Components of a Distributed Order Management

-There are 3 main components of distributed order management that you can use to fulfill your customer’s orders.
-You don’t need to use all of them, but it’s important you evaluate them all before deciding which one is best for your company.
+Distributed order management has three main components you can implement to fulfill your customer’s orders.
+You don’t need to use all of them; evaluate each element before deciding which one(s) is best for your company.

-Dropshipping Fulfilment Model
+Dropshipping Fulfillment Model

 Ship From Store & “BOPIS”